 Index Ventures

 Since 2002, Rimer has been a partner at Index Ventures.
 Prior to this, he was a board member at companies Dropbox and Skype.
-Index Ventures has a dual headquarters in San Fransisco and London, which Danny helped to start both.
-He is on the Forbes Midas List at number three in 2020.
+He was on the Forbes Midas List at number three in 2020.

 Twitter: @dannyrimer

 Volpi has been at Index Ventures since 2009.
-Prior to this he served on the board of directors at Ericsson and Cockroach Labs.
+Prior to this, he served on the board of directors at Cockroach Labs.
+He also served as senior vice president and GM at Cisco.
 He Invests primarily in AI, open-source, and Infrastructure companies.

 Battery Ventures